seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **MERCUTIO**
 Thou art like one of those fellows that when he
 enters the confines of a tavern claps me his sword
-upon the table and says ‘God send me no need of
+upon the table and says 'God send me no need of
-thee!’ and by the operation of the second cup draws
+thee!' and by the operation of the second cup draws
 it on the drawer, when indeed there is no need.

 **BENVOLIO**